rustyshakelford2/LavaFurnace/readme.txt

 sign_show_fuel_level=
 (this accepts either true or false values)
-(if this is set to true the lavafurnace sign will update with the percentage of lava fuel left in the crucable)
+(if this is set to true the lavafurnace sign will update with the percentage of lava fuel left in the crucible)

 custom_smeltables=
 {this accepts comma separated integer values}